Drainage in potted plants is uber important.

 While on the other hand, roots need air too.
 If roots have no oxygen for a long time they will suffocate.

-Take one element out and their chances of survival drops by 35% on average.
+Take one element out of the equation and the plant's chances of survival drops by 35% on average.
 Having a reasonable proportion almost always guarantees successful growth rate.

 Even worse too much or too little of one element will affect the availability of the other.